 STUDENT'S NAME:

 DATE:

+SUBJECT:

 TEACHER:

-TITLE OF AS SSESSMENT TASK:
+TITLE OF ASSESSMENT TASK:

-provided.) cary, evidence from Doctor/Parent should be
+REASON FOR EXTENSION OF TIME: (Documentary, evid provided.)

-- for this extension of time, I assure the over other students in the course.
-Principal that I am not seeking to gain an unfair
+In applying for this extension of time, I assure the Principal advantage over other students in the course.

 Student's Signature Parent/Guardian's Signature

-I have note d the above request and HAVE/HAVE NOT granted an extension of time.
+I have noted the above request and HAVE/HAVE NOT gram nted an extension of time.

 Extension of time granted days.

-The task must be submitted on or e submitted on or before
+The task must be submitted on or before

-Head Teacher's Signature Date
+Head Teacher's Signature